-Find Virginia state and local veteran’s benefits including education, employment, healthcare, home loans, tax exemptions, recreation and much more below.
-There are over 700,00 veterans in the Old Dominion State.
+Find Virginia veterans benefits including education, employment, health care, home loans, tax exemptions, recreation and much more below.
+There are more than 780,000 veterans in the Old Dominion State.

 Virginia is home to several military bases including Coast Guard, Navy, Army and Air Force installations.
 As such, there are many perks and benefits for military members and their families to be had from the Commonwealth of Virginia.